EXL/2048/doc/NotesClassicMacOS.md

 ### Tasks List

 1. [x] Check `NumberToStr()` function and `Str15` type for small Pascal strings.
-2. [x] Check `THINK_C` compilator macro define on Symantec THINK C 5.0.2 IDE.
+2. [x] Check `THINK_C` compiler macro define on Symantec THINK C 5.0.2 IDE.
 3. [x] Disable scrollbars and growing icon for application window.
 4. [x] Find constant values for control keys.
 5. [x] Find a way to call submenu from the main menu.
-6. [x] Change the (c) sign to good one (hint: ©).
+6. [x] Change the (c) sign to the good one (hint: ©).
-7. [x] Add link to the Macintosh Toolbox with THINK C tutorial.
+7. [x] Add link to the "Macintosh Toolbox with THINK C" tutorial.
 8. [x] Find a way to set application icon.
-9. [x] Implement offscreen drawing and mention the author of the functions.
+9. [x] Implement offscreen drawing and mention the author of these functions.
 10. [x] Make game score visible on the final.
 11. [x] Set proper `x` and `y` coords for window and dialog.
 12. [x] Bump date in about dialog.
 13. [x] Refactor all code with [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming)-style.
 14. [x] Set first frame also as offscreen drawing.
-15. [x] Check `Random()` function and use it instead `rand()` from huge ANSI C language library.
+15. [x] Check `Random()` function and use it instead of `rand()` from huge ANSI C language library.
 This will allow to use ANSI-small library and reduce the size of executable file.
 16. [x] Add notes about `mac2unix` and `unix2mac` utilites.
 17. [ ] Create floppy disk image with source code of classic Mac OS projects.
 18. [x] Add notes about Macintosh Toolbox and QuickDraw technologies.